77ph/load-balancer/README.md

 This code may be applied to perform balancing of any streaming like HLS, MPEG-DASH, SLDP, Icecast etc.

-Requirement: standalone server (vps or bare metal), Ununtu >=16.x
+Requirement: standalone server (vps or bare metal), Ununtu >=12.x

-The install.sh script for install LEMP stack.
+The install.sh script for install LEMP stack (for Ubuntu 16.x).

 default - example config nginx /etc/nginx/sites-available/default